davehorner/cargo-e/README.md

 # cargo-e

 <img id="screenshot" src="https://raw.githubusercontent.com/davehorner/cargo-e/refs/heads/develop/doc/media/screenshot-cargo-e.webp"
      alt="Cargo-e Screenshot" title="Cargo-e running in terminal"
      onerror="this.onerror=null; this.src='../media/screenshot-cargo-e.webp';">

 e is for Example. cargo-e is a Cargo subcommand for running and exploring examples, binaries, and source code in Rust projects.
-Unlike `cargo run --example`, it will execute the example directly if only one exists.
+Unlike `cargo run --example`, it executes the example directly if only one exists.

 ## Most Important Features
-- Runs single example automatically when only one example is defined.
+- Runs a single example automatically when only one example is defined.
 - Supports examples in different locations (bins, workspaces, etc.)

 ## Quick Start